 Estonian literature makes a great gift, either to get as a unique souvenir from an Estonian or simply to introduce your country to friends or foreign in-laws and especially when you have children who might like to know the origin of Estonians.
 Most of these books can be ordered in paperback or e-book form from Amazon.
 “The Man Who Spoke Snakish” is also available as an audiobook.
-You can also contact Estonian World for ordering.

 What books have you found useful in introducing Estonia to foreigners?
 Share your thoughts with us in the comments!